darkobits/formation/docs/components/errors.md

 </fm>
 ```

-On the JavaScript side, we will tell Formation to display errors on invalid fields when either 1) they have been touched or 2) when the form has been submitted:
+On the JavaScript side, we will tell Formation to display errors on invalid fields when either:

+1. They have been touched, or
+2. When the form has been submitted.

 ```js
 import Formation, {